 Some people are so shortsighted that they manage to ignore certain facts that are blatantly obvious to others.

 By Federal law, public domain information has always been available to all of us free of charge.
-All we ever had to do was to travel to the location where the information is available, be it in Washington, D.C. or Salt Lake City or at a nearby library or at some other archive.
+All we ever had to do was to travel to the location where the original information is available, be it in Washington, D.C. or some other archive.
 The information is free although we might have to pay a modest fee for photocopying.
-If we don't want to pay a photocopying fee, we always have the option of transcribing the information by hand.
+If we don’t want to pay a photocopying fee, we always have the option of transcribing it by hand.
 That free access is not changing by the simple act of some web site placing the information online.
 By Federal law, that information will continue to be available free of charge to anyone and everyone who wishes to travel to the location where the information resides.
 There is absolutely no change to this free access.

 What *IS* changing is that we now have more methods of obtaining that information.
-While we can continue to access it at no charge in the old-fashioned way, we now also have new avenues that didn't exist a few years ago – specifically, online.
-Companies that seek out this free information and then invest thousands of dollars in scanners, servers, data centers, high speed (and expensive) connections to the Internet backbones, programmers, support personnel, and all the other expenses are allowed to charge a fee for that access.
+While we can continue to access the original documents at no charge in the old-fashioned way by visiting the archive where each document is stored, we now have additional avenues – specifically, online.
+Companies that seek out this free information and then invest a few hundred thousand dollars in scanners, servers, data centers, high speed (and expensive) connections to the Internet backbones, programmers, support personnel, and all the other expenses are allowed to charge a fee for that access.
 However, the old-fashioned, in-person free access remains exactly the same as before: free.
+Your choice.

-Where did these people learn economics?
+Where did they learn economics?
 At the Tooth Fairy University?

 If any vendors decide to drop out of this business because of the chronic complainers, we all will lose.